A Simple Data Augmentation for Feature Distribution Skewed Federated Learning: Introduction

 In this work, we propose a novel federated data augmentation technique, called FedRDN.
-We argue that the local bias is rooted in the model trains on the limited and skewed distribution.
-In centralized learning, we can collect as many different distributions of data to learn generalized feature representations.
-This motivates us to augment the data to different underlying distributions, indirectly reducing the difference in their distributions.
-To achieve this, FedRDN extends the standard data normalization to FL by randomly injecting statistics of local datasets into augmented samples, which is based on the insight that statistics of data are the essential characteristic of data distribution.
-It enables clients to access a wider range distribution of data, thereby enhancing the generalizability of features.

-FedRDN is a remarkably simple yet surprisingly effective method.
-It is a non-parametric approach that incurs minimal additional computation and communication overhead, seamlessly integrating into the data augmentation pipeline with only a few lines of code.
+We argue that the local bias is rooted in the model trained on the limited and skewed distribution.
+In centralized learning, we can collect data from many different distributions to learn generalized feature representations.
+This motivates us to augment the data to a more abundant distribution, which indirectly reduces the difference between different local distributions.
+To achieve that in the setting of FL, our FedRDN extends the standard data normalization to FL by randomly injecting statistics of local datasets into augmented samples, which is based on the insight that statistics of data are the essential characteristic of data distribution.
+It enables clients to access a wider range distribution of data, thereby enhancing the generalizability of local feature representations.
+Our FedRDN is a remarkably simple yet surprisingly effective method.
+It is a non-parametric approach that incurs negligible computation and communication overhead, without requiring modifications to the network structure, and seamlessly integrates into the data augmentation pipeline with just a few lines of code.
 After employing our method, significant improvements have been observed across various typical FL methods.
 In a nutshell, our contributions are summarized as follows:

-\begin{itemize} \item To the best of our knowledge, this is the first work to explore the input-level data augmentation technique for feature distribution skewed FL.
-This gives some insights into how to understand and solve this problem.
+\begin{itemize} \item We explore the input-level data augmentation technique for feature distribution skew, which gives more insights into how to understand and solve this problem.

-\item We propose a novel plug-and-play data augmentation technique, FedRDN, which can be easily integrated into the data augmentation pipeline to mitigate the feature shift for feature distribution skewed FL. \item Extensive experiments on two classification datasets and an MRI segmentation dataset demonstrate the effectiveness and generalization of our method, \textit{i.e.}, it outperforms traditional data augmentation techniques and improves the performance of various typical FL methods.
+\item We propose a novel plug-and-play data augmentation technique, FedRDN, which can be easily integrated into the data augmentation flow to mitigate feature shift for feature distribution skewed FL. \item We conduct extensive experiments on two classification datasets and an MRI segmentation dataset to demonstrate the effectiveness and generalization of our method, \textit{i.e.}, it outperforms traditional data augmentation techniques and improves the performance of various typical FL methods.

 \end{itemize}